vshymanskyy/StandWithUkraine/docs/README.md

 ## Donate to support Ukraine (only verified charities)

 Please opt-in for monthly payment, if possible.
+*Note: **Restrain from sending money to any crypto wallets, except those found on official charity websites.***

 - [**Come Back Alive**](https://savelife.in.ua/en/donate/) - provide support to the Ukrainian Armed Forces.
 - [**Ukrainian Red Cross**](https://redcross.org.ua/en/donate/) - provide humanitarian relief to Ukrainians affected by the conflict.